How Long Does Pre-Workout Stay Effective? A Complete Breakdown

 Plant Protein Blends (Pea, Rice, Mixed Vegetable Sources)

-Plant proteins may digest a little slower and can be lower in certain essential amino acids, which is why blends are popular.
+Plant proteins may digest a little slower and can be lower in certain essential amino acids, which is why greens powder blends are popular.
 Timing them 60 to 90 minutes before training gives your body time to begin breaking them down.

 Factors That Change How Long Pre-Workout Lasts